ichim/LeafletForBlazor-NuGet/WASM/Components/MapPopup/README.md

 # MapPopup

-Contextual display driven by data source.
+Contextual display driven by data source with MapTooltip.

                   <Map